 Give people a chance to pop a question to POTUS and they'll take the invitation and run with it.

-President Barack Obama has taken to Twitter for his first Q-and-A since setting up his @POTUS handle.
-The suggested subject from POTUS (short for President of the United States) was climate change.
+President Barack Obama has taken to Twitter.
+He answered questions for the first time since setting up his @POTUS handle.
+The suggested subject from POTUS was climate change.

-Plenty of tweeps were having none of that.
+Plenty of tweeps were having none of that, however.

-Sure, there were ample questions about climate change and other serious subjects such as trade and education.
-But others asked the president about everything from his favorite breakfast cereal to the Blackhawks' chances in the NHL western conference finals.
-He got the boxers-or-briefs question that once tripped up President Bill Clinton.
+Sure, there were ample questions about climate change.
+And others on serious subjects such as trade and education.
+But others asked the president about everything from his favorite breakfast cereal to the Blackhawks' chances in the NHL playoffs.
+He got the boxers-or-briefs question, too.
+That one once tripped up President Bill Clinton.
 And someone even sent him family photos no question attached.

 (It's always wise to use good judgment when you post comments to the Internet.
 In fact, those that tweet the president should be aware that their messages will live in an official White House archive forever, reports The Washington Post.)